Identity Guard Credit Monitoring

-To get complete credit monitoring from the three bureaus mentioned above, you have to sign up for the Total or Premier plans.
-When we reviewed Identity Guard, we signed up for the Premier plan to test out all the features available, but the Total plan will get you a monthly credit score and will alert you to any changes in your credit.
-However, to get the full report, the Premier plan is essential.
+To get complete credit monitoring from the three bureaus mentioned above, you have to sign up for the Total or Ultra plans.
+When we reviewed Identity Guard, we signed up for the Ultra plan to test out all the features available, but the Total plan will get you a monthly credit score and will alert you to any changes in your credit.
+However, to get the full report, the Ultra plan is essential.
 Keep in mind that checking your credit score won’t affect your credit in any way,2 so there’s no harm in checking monthly as opposed to annually.

 Identity Guard’s Additional Features

-Aside from credit monitoring the Total and Premier plans include a few other features to protect our identities online, from a dark web scan to address monitoring to financial account monitoring.
+Aside from credit monitoring the Total and Ultra plans include a few other features to protect our identities online, from a dark web scan to change-of-address monitoring to financial account monitoring.
 Let’s talk about exactly what those features entail:

-- Dark web scan: Billions of stolen passwords are bought and sold everyday on the dark web, which is a part of the Internet only accessible through special software where all of the users are anonymous.
+- Dark web scan: Billions of stolen passwords are bought and sold everyday on the dark web, which is the seedy underbelly of the internet that is only accessible through special software where all of the users are anonymous.
 Identity Guard scanned the dark web to make sure our credentials were safe, alerting us if they were found so we could change our passwords ASAP.

 - Risk management report: Identity Guard gave us a score that showed how at risk we are to identity fraud.
 Our score?
 An almost perfect 98, not to brag!

 - Safe browsing tools: Identity Guard also throws in some cybersecurity features that we didn’t get with other identity monitoring services.
 Their browser extension protected us against phishing, ads, tracking, data mining, and more.

 - Bank account takeovers: If anyone tried to take over our bank accounts, we’d be notified.